tpwo/pg-latex/README.md

 The provided template should be compatible with all current LaTeX distributions.
 In particular, it was tested to be working with [TeX Live](https://tug.org/texlive/) and [LaTeX Workshop](https://github.com/James-Yu/LaTeX-Workshop) extension for VS Code.

+### Test TeX file

+In the [test](test/) folder, there is a [main.tex](test/main.tex) file which you can try to compile in order to check if your LaTeX installation is configured correctly and all packages used by the template are downloaded.
+Note that there will be warnings about wrong paths in `\documentclass{../pg}` and `\usepackage{../preamble_pg}` but you can ignore them as the document will be created correctly despite this.

 ## See also
 - [pg-beamer](https://github.com/jachoo/pg-beamer), a template for creating LaTeX presentations
 - [PG_LaTeX_Templates](https://github.com/splaw1k/PG_LaTeX_Templates), another PG template available on GitHub